yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 layout: page
 authors: ["Zhian N. Kamvar"]
 teaser: "We announce the first draft of our accessible lesson infrastructure and call for beta testers"
-title: "First Draft of The Carpentries Workbench"
+title: "Introducing The Carpentries Workbench"
 date: 2022-01-31
 time: "09:00:00"
 tags: ["Lesson Infrastructure", "Community"]